ig3/srf/README.md

 The status at the top right includes:
  * Traffic lights for new cards:
-   * Green (go): new cards between due cards and if there are no due cards
+   * Green (go): new cards at intervals and if there are no due cards
-   * Yellow (slow): new cards between due cards
+   * Yellow (slow): new cards at intervals
    * Red (stop): no new cards
  * Cards due
  * New cards in the past 24 hours